cjackson202/AOAI-FED-CIV-Workshop/README.md

 # Azure OpenAI Workshop

-This repository contains examples for creating efficient large language model prompts and embedding applications.
-Specifically this repository includes:
+Welcome to this repository, a comprehensive collection of examples that will help you chat with your data using the Azure OpenAI Playground, create highly efficient large language model prompts, and build Azure OpenAI embedding applications.
+This repository offers a wide range of examples that can be catered to your use cases, including:
 - 2 documents for LLM interactions in the Azure OpenAI Playground.
 - 7 best practices for implementing prompt egineering in LLM applications.
 - 3 Python scripts that demonstrate how to use Azure OpenAI Embeddings to create embedding applications.

-The purpose of this workshop is to teach participants how to effectively utilize the Azure OpenAI Playground, Prompt Egineering and Azure OpenAI Embeddings in Python.
+The purpose of this workshop is to equip participants with the necessary skills to make the most out of the Azure OpenAI Playground, Prompt Engineering, and Azure OpenAI Embeddings in Python.

 ## Azure OpenAI Playground